Paul Lam: Secretary for Justice (2022-present)

 In November 2022, Lam said that in reference to telling stories about Hong Kong, "We're not brainwashing people, or saying something polished or fabricated."
 Lam also said that people who protested in the 2019-2020 Hong Kong protest did not understand the legal system.

 In December 2022, Lam sent a certificate to the Hong Kong Alliance in Support of Patriotic Democratic Movements of China, "demanding" that the case be held without a jury.
 Lam claimed it should be held without a jury for three reasons, saying "involvement of foreign factors in the case, protection of personal safety jurors and their family members, and/or if the trial is to be conducted with a jury, there is a real risk that the due administration of justice might be impaired."

 In January 2023, Lam wrote in a newspaper and said Western countries were slandering Hong Kong's judicial system, and said "We must strengthen our defence and fight back, both internally and externally."

+In April 2023, according to RTHK in reference to the national security law, "Lam said with fewer than 30 people convicted since the legislation was introduced nearly three years ago, everyone would agree that the law affects only an extremely small number of people, when compared to the local population of seven million."
+However, 249 people had been arrested, with an editorial stating that fewer than 30 convictions could be a sign of deficiency within the legal system.

+In May 2023, in regards to Article 23, Lam said "People who are anxious [about it]... what are they afraid of?
+What did they hear that made them scared?"
+Lam also said "People are most afraid of that which they don't know.
+Sometimes they're imaginary fears, sometimes they really have reason to be scared... don't let negative emotions override rational analysis."

+In May 2023, Lam said that those found not guilty under the national security law could be arrested again if the government decides to appeal the not guilty verdict.

+In May 2023, Lam refused to answer say if mourning victims of the Tiananmen Square massacre would be illegal, and said "I won't assess whether an act is definitely legal or illegal based on hypothetical questions, but I think I shall take this chance to reiterate some existing laws of Hong Kong, which the public should know, and I also believe already know."

+In July 2023, Lam filed complaints against two overseas democrats, saying they "made use of their professional capacity as a Hong Kong barrister and a Hong Kong solicitor to lend perceived credibility and authority to their smearing of Hong Kong's judicial system and rule of law, and made slanderous remarks against Hong Kong judges and prosecutors."

+In February 2024, Lam warned that media outlets which interview wanted activists may risk abetting the activists.